jolexa/blog.jolexa.net/content/post/gentoo-how-to-handle-xfce-extras.md

 So some possible options:

   1. Remove the meta package completely and let the user emerge what they want.
 We are leaning towards this one.
   2. Provide an USE flag for `xfce-base/xfce4` to emerge all these extras, since it is a meta package anyway.
-This allows arch teams to mask the use flag if they don&#8217;t want to deal with all the plugins.
+This allows arch teams to mask the use flag if they don't want to deal with all the plugins.
 Not a good option though, in my opinion.
   3. Revbump the meta package everytime there is a new plugin added to the tree.
-  4. Other option that I haven&#8217;t thought of?
+  4. Other option that I haven't thought of?

 So, what is it?
 What would provide the best XFCE experience on Gentoo?